 Global warming is the rapid increase in the Earth’s average surface temperature over the past century primarily due to greenhouse gases (GHGs).
 It occurs when GHGs collect in the atmosphere and absorb sunlight and solar radiation that have bounced off the Earth’s surface.
-Normally, this radiation would escape into space, but these GHGs trap the heat in the atmosphere and cause the planet to get hotter.
+Normally, this radiation would escape into space, but these GHGs trap the heat in the atmosphere and warm the planet, which is necessary to keep the earth livable.
+The problem is that human activities, such as the burning of fossil fuels, have amplified the planet's natural greenhouse effect and caused global warming.
 Since 1850, almost all the long-term warming can be explained by GHGs and other human activities.

 There is a strong correlation between rising temperatures and an increase in carbon dioxide concentration in the atmosphere.
-All 19 years since 2001 rank among the 20 warmest years since measurements began (1880), with 2019 the second-warmest year of all time.
+All 20 years since 2001 rank among the warmest years since measurements began (1880), with 2020 tied with 2016 as the warmest year on record.
 The effects of global warming include extreme weather events such as heat waves, droughts, wildfires, floods and hurricanes.

 - Storms, droughts and heatwaves have increased by more than a third this decade and are being recorded twice as frequently as in 1980.

 - Climate change raised the chances of Australia’s extreme fire season in 2019/2020 by at least 30%.

 While these types of events may pose only temporary disruptions, global warming is also causing geographical changes that pose a permanent threat to our planet.

 - 390 billion tons of snow and ice melt each year and the world's seas have risen about an inch in the past 50 years due to glacier melt alone.

 - Productivity of rice, the staple food for one-third of the world’s population, declines 10% with every 1 degree Celsius increase in the global temperature.